oxc-project/oxc/tasks/transform_conformance/snapshots/babel_exec.snap.md

 ./fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-accessors-updates-exec.test.js
 Private field '#privateFieldValue' must be declared in an enclosing class

-./fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-method-class-binding-exec.test.js
-AssertionError: expected null to be [Function A] // Object.is equality
-    at ./tasks/transform_conformance/fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-method-class-binding-exec.test.js:20:28

 ./fixtures/babel/babel-plugin-transform-private-methods-test-fixtures-private-method-context-exec.test.js
 Private field '#getStatus' must be declared in an enclosing class